wp-plugins/elastik-error-logging/readme.txt

 = 0.2 =
 * Bug fix for PHP 5.2
+* Show message in admin page if not configured properly
+* Added local method of communicating with Elastik (Elastik version 0.4 and above only)
+* Added background method of communicating with Elastik (Elastik version 0.4 and above only)

 == Upgrade Notice ==

 = 0.2 =
 Bug fix for PHP 5.2.
+New methods for communicating with Elastik.